spinel-azure/dungeon-mapper/README.md

 - v2e

 ## 📄 License
-This tool is published for personal use.
+This tool is provided for personal use only.
-Redistribution or modification is allowed within reasonable and respectful limits.
+See LICENSE.md for the full terms.

 ## 📝 Changelog / 更新履歴